ookiineko/termix_wip/README.md

 ==================================

 > *Warning*
-> This a toy project and it's in early development.
+> This is a toy project and it's in early development.
 >
 > For documentation, view the [development page](DEVELOPMENT.md).

-Termix is yet another compatibility layer and distribution for running a Linux environment on non-Linux platforms, currently mainly targeting at Microsoft Windows.
+Termix is yet another compatibility layer and distribution for running a Linux environment on non-Linux platforms, currently mainly targeting at the Microsoft Windows.

 Termux is not an emulator, it directly loads and executes the program natively on supported machines, and in some conditions, it also require recompiling the programs (see [Windows limitation](#windows-limitation)) to work.